 At present, build to rent schemes are in short supply.

-Only around 21,000 are available in various city locations around the UK.
+Only around 50,800 are available in various city locations around the UK with 36,700 homes under construction.
 However, the private rental market is changing and going through a period of growth, and more developers and investors are looking into the possibility of build to rent property development.

 Almost 120,000 build to rent schemes are currently being planned or are under construction, and within two years, there are set to be a further 200,000 rent build sites introduced to the housing market.

 There are around 5 million social and private rental homes in the United Kingdom, and of those, build to rent homes are in a small minority.
 Nevertheless, the number of these developments is growing, according to the British Property Federation.
 In the future, they are set to be a prominent feature of the renting market in the UK.

 - One out of every ten renters in the private rental housing market has short term leases.
 Rent build housing is changing this.
 Homes in this scheme offer the benefit of long tenancies of 3 years or more.

 - One out of every six renters has had their rents unfairly increased.
 With rent to build, rent amounts are laid out clearly, including any basis on which an increase has been made.

 - Over a third of all tenants find it hard to demand their landlords perform essential repairs.
 A rent to build development is owned and maintained not by multiple landlords but by a single individual or professional company providing management onsite.
 This makes it more likely for residents to get a swift response to their essential repair enquiries, which is a major benefit.
 Furthermore, landlords have to put complaints procedures in place, and they must have membership of a recognised professional ombudsman scheme.
 So, should things go wrong, residents who reside there can easily complain and demand to have their problems addressed quickly.

 - More than a third of tenants have high charges upfront for references or inventories.
 There are no upfront fees to pay for homes in the build to rent sector.
 Only advance rents and deposits are essential.